 - CON: Overcrowding

-Space is at a premium in Jakarta so expect to pay a lot more if wanting a house with a garden in an expat area.
+Finding accommodation in Indonesia, especially if spacious living is a priority, is difficult.
+Space comes at a premium in Jakarta so expect to pay a lot more if wanting a house with a garden in an expat area.
 Most people opt to live in apartments.
-If choosing to live in an expat area be prepared to pay a lot more than if living amongst the locals.
+If choosing to live in an expat area, also be prepared to pay a lot more than if living among the locals.
 In major Indonesian cities, traffic can be horrific so, ideally, expats should try to live somewhere that is as close to work as possible.